 - The role of other people in their lives in relation to their health

-The second part of the research focused on:
+The second part tested the interaction with the robot, focusing on:

 - The role or type of companion the robot could emulate